 Porta Pia, Michelangelo’s last architectural work, is yet another monument that the artist designed but was completed after his death.
 Built between 1561 and 1565, Porta Pia was named after its patron Pope Pius IV who commissioned its construction to replace the Porta Nomentana.

 Should you wish to know more about Michelangelo in Rome–indeed, this post covers very basic info about the man and his art–I recommend a few books:

-This article originally appeared on About/TripSavvy, where I was a contributing writer on Italian Cities.
-It has been edited, updated, and improved for use on Italofile.
+Portions of this article originally appeared on About/TripSavvy, where I was a contributing writer on Italian Cities.
+Excerpted information has been edited, updated, and improved for use on Italofile.